CodewWizard/CodewWizard/README.md

 - 👋 Hi, I’m @CodewWizard
-- 👀 I’m interested in MERN and Java Dev
+- 👀 I’m interested in MERN and Java
 - 🌱 I’m currently learning BTech IT

 <!---